Grafted

 Praise Him.
 If we abide in Christ, walking in the Spirit of God, we can bear much good fruit for the glory and honor to which is it rightly deserved, to our Heavenly Father, to our Savior Jesus Christ which is the True Vine.

 How worthy You are to be praised.
 There is no other like You nor will there ever be.
 We worship You Father.
 We come to You today in the name of Jesus.
 We thank You for understanding and that You made a way that we could be grafted into Your family.
 We are so thankful to be Your children and to be one with You.
-Thank You for your word and for helping us understand it.
+Thank You for your word and for giving us understanding.
 We ask You to help us ever walk in Your Holy Spirit so that we will bear good fruit for Your honor and glory.
 We will ever love and praise you.
-In Jesus name we pray…AMEN.
+In Jesus name we pray, Amen.